IDMNYU/DM3193-DWA-FA14/dm3193_syllabus.md

 If you are student with a disability who is requesting accommodations, please contact New York University’s Moses Center for Students with Disabilities at 212-998-4980 or mosescsd@nyu.edu.
 You must be registered with CSD to receive accommodations.
 Information about the Moses Center can be found at www.nyu.edu/csd.
 The Moses Center is located at 726 Broadway on the 2nd floor.

+### ADDITIONAL INFO REGARDING PRINTING

+Students, in addition to their regular NYU allotment, also have available to them $5 in printing credits for use at the Dibner Library.
+Credits are issued by the MAGNET Managers in Rm 809 and must be signed for before the credits can be used.
+Once signed for, students will be issued a username and password which can be used at any of the printer stations at Dibner Library.
+Print jobs can be sent to the printer from any computer station at the Librarysee the Library staff for further assistance.

 ### SOFTWARE REQUIREMENTS
 * Browser: Chrome or Firefox
 * Github Account: github.com/join